mathewmerrick/dfa/README.md

 [![Build Status](https://build.mathewmerrick.com/buildStatus/icon?job=git-lucky)](https://build.mathewmerrick.com/job/git-lucky)

 ## Devs
-- Jomar Dimaculangan (Contact Person) : j.dimaculangan@wsu.edu
+- Jomar Dimaculangan : Manager
-- Mathew Merrick :
+- Mathew Merrick : Developer
-- Devon Honig :
+- Devon Honig : Organizer

 git-lucky will be creating a deterministic finite automata machine which will allow users to load, create, save and edit and check to see if a string exists within a DFA.